qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/README.md

 2. Run `docs/autodoc.sh` for creating the documentation, This will automatically created and commit the documentation of the latest tag on the `master` branch.

+	To skip the actual commit of the documentation call it via `docs/autodoc.sh --skip-commit|-sc`